-Business web design has been around for long enough now that it’s almost starting to feel like a science, but there are still some enduring myths that people hold on to.
-One of the most pervasive – and most damaging to your bottom line – is the idea that a small business can build a website and just leave it alone.
+Your business web design has been around for long enough now.
+That it’s almost starting to feel like a science.
+But there are still some enduring myths that people hold on to.
+One of the most pervasive – and most damaging to your bottom line.
+Is the idea that a small business can build a website and just leave it alone.

 It would be nice if you could just build a website and watch it make money for you without ever thinking about it again.
 While that rarely happens, isn’t it worth a little bit of effort to make your most important marketing piece as profitable as it could be?